Hanghzou, I have never heard of that!

 Day 1: Leifeng Pagoda and surrounding area

 The West Lake is quite big with plenty of things to see and do.
 If you rent a bike you can ride around the lake in 4 hours without any significant stop.
 However, the busses are very efficient and cheap (single ticket costs 2-3RMB= 30p).
-Pagoda is a highlight, along with the legends that come with it, and the entrance costs 40RMB.
+Pagoda is a highlight, along with the legends coming with it, and the entrance costs 40RMB.
 Regarding the lake, the best thing you can do is to walk (a lot!) as there are hidden gems in every corner of this water oasis.
-For example, we stumbled on the “Friendship Garden of Hangzhou International Sister Cities” with plants from different sides of the world.
+For example, we stumbled on the “Friendship Garden of Hangzhou International Sister Cities” with plants from cities from different sides of the world.

 Day 2: West Lake Cultural square and Wulin Square